hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_topic.html.markdown

 * `duplicate_detection_history_time_window` - (Optional) The ISO 8601 timespan duration during which duplicates can be detected.
 Defaults to 10 minutes. (`PT10M`)

 * `enable_batched_operations` - (Optional) Boolean flag which controls if server-side batched operations are enabled.
-Defaults to `false`.

 * `enable_express` - (Optional) Boolean flag which controls whether Express Entities are enabled.
 An express topic holds a message in memory temporarily before writing it to persistent storage.
-Defaults to `false`.

 * `enable_partitioning` - (Optional) Boolean flag which controls whether to enable Changing this forces a new resource to be created. the topic to be partitioned across multiple message brokers.
 Defaults to false.